epoberezkin/poberezkin.com/posts/2020-06-29-modeling-state-machine-dependent-types-haskell-1.md

 image: elevator.jpg
 ---

-This post is "literate" haskell (thanks to [markdown-unlit](https://github.com/sol/markdown-unlit)), it can be run on GHC 8.8.3 with `stack run elevator`.
+This post is "literate" haskell (thanks to [markdown-unlit](https://github.com/sol/markdown-unlit)), it can be run using GHC 8.8.3 with `stack run elevator`.

 ## Why?